adamstallard/coinsensus/README.md

 ## Summary

 The token is distributed according to votes.
 During each time period, white-listed voters send their vote to the smart contract.
 The transfer is a small amount of ether--the actual vote is an address that holds a proposal.
-The proposal address is another smart contract that's capable of sending the following to the original contract.
+The proposal address is another smart contract that's capable of sending the following variables to the original contract.
 1. Addresses to be added to the voting white-list
 1. Addresses to be removed from the voting white-list
 1. Addresses to receive new tokens